codebar/git-workshop/readme.md

 ### Adding/Committing and pushing

-For this tutorial there is a file in source/posts/[file to change], please add your name and a little paragraph about your coding experience to date.
+For this tutorial there is a file `source/posts/2015-12-04-24-pull-requests.markdown`, please add your name and a little paragraph about your coding experience to date.

 In order for your changed code to be visible to the original developer you will need to add your changes to your local repo, commit them to the local repo then push them to the remote(original) repo.